City of Brampton Logo

 What arts are inside you?
 This is your chance to find out!

-Arts Inside is a monthly performing arts workshop series for adults and youth 14+ led by arts professionals working in all art forms.
+Arts Inside is a performing arts workshop series for adults and youth 14+ led by arts professionals working in all art forms.
 With a focus on creation, connection and community, this is your chance to bring out your inner artist!
-Whether you are interested in exploring acting, poetry, singing, creative writing, digital storytelling or dancing, each month will provide a new and exciting option!
 No previous experience is necessary — just an open-mind and the willingness to try something new in a safe space.
-Meet new people and learn from a new artist each month
+Meet new people and learn from a professional artist.

 Accessibility